-1. Whether Or Not You're "Good Enough"
+Whether Or Not You're "Good Enough"

 When you finally find your soulmate, you'll feel comfortable enough to be exactly who you are.
 You won't worry so much about how you're going to impress your partner and you likely won't feel the need to hide parts of yourself that you deem undesirable.
 "In many ways, this is awesome because we find ourselves letting our guard down and showing who we truly are," psychologist

 What Their Friends And Family Think Of You (And Your Personal Feelings About Them)

 eharmony's chief of advice Jeannie Assimos, tells Bustle, "When someone is 'The One,' [...] you learn how to deal with their family because your partner is who you want to spend your life with."
 While it can be difficult, you can learn how to find a common ground.